?>

 The bottom line is you have already been more than patient and it is time for them to pay their bill in full.
 The demand letter can be sent via email, regular mail, fax, or registered mail.
 As far as your next step should the debtor not pay, simply advise the debtor you intend to place their account with your lawyer or collection agency.
 Giving a debtor a 5 day deadline to pay creates a sense of urgency when the debtor reads your final demand letter.

-Next Step if Debtor Doesn???t Pay
+Next Step if Debtor Doesn't Pay

-The worst thing you can do is to continue communications with the debtor if they don???t pay.
-Any further communication tells the debtor you are not serious about your final demand.
+The worst thing you can do is to continue communications with the debtor if they don't pay.
+Any further communication tells'the debtor you are not serious about your final demand.
 The best tactic is to place the account with a collection agency.
 It is always better to get X% of something than 100% of nothing.

 Search